Largest known prime number

-The largest known prime number is 2^{136,279,841} − 1, a number which has 41,024,320 digits when written in the decimal system.
-It was found on October 12, 2024, on a cloud-based virtual machine volunteered by Luke Durant, a 36-year-old researcher from San Jose, California, to the Great Internet Mersenne Prime Search (GIMPS).
+The largest known prime number as of September 2026 is 2^{136,279,841} − 1, a number that has 41,024,320 digits when written in the decimal system.
+It was found on October 12, 2024, on a cloud-based virtual machine volunteered by Luke Durant, a researcher from San Jose, California, to the Great Internet Mersenne Prime Search (GIMPS).

 A plot of the number of digits in the largest known prime by year since the advent of the electronic computer.
 The vertical scale is logarithmic.

 A prime number is a natural number greater than 1 with no divisors other than 1 and itself.
 Euclid's theorem proves that for any given prime number, there will always be a higher one, and thus there are infinitely many; there is no largest prime.

-Many of the largest known primes are Mersenne primes, numbers that are one less than a power of two, because they can utilize a specialized primality test that is faster than the general one.
+Many of the largest known primes are Mersenne primes, numbers that are one less than a power of two, because they can be verified by a specialized primality test that is faster than the general one.
 As of October 2024, the seven largest known primes are Mersenne primes.
-The last eighteen record primes were Mersenne primes.
+The last 18 record primes were Mersenne primes.
 The binary representation of any Mersenne prime is composed of all ones, since the binary form of 2^{k} − 1 is simply k ones.

-Finding larger prime numbers is sometimes presented as a means to stronger encryption; however, primes with millions of digits are far too large to be useful for cryptography.
+Finding larger prime numbers is sometimes presented as a means to stronger encryption, but this is not true.
+While large primes with hundreds of digits are indeed used for cryptography, primes with millions of digits are not.

 Current record

 Using standard A4 paper format of 50 lines per page and 75 characters per line, it would require 10,940 single-sided pages to print this prime number, or approximately 22 reams of paper.
 (15 are shown here.)

-The record is currently held by 2^{136,279,841} − 1 with 41,024,320 digits, found by GIMPS on October 12, 2024.
-The first and last 120 digits of its value are:
+The record is held by 2^{136,279,841} − 1 with 41,024,320 digits, found by GIMPS on October 12, 2024.
+Its first and last 120 digits are: